 While paddling among the icebergs, we’re able to observe the antics of dozens of harbor seals hauled out on the ice.
 The glacier continues rumbling and thundering.
 Like the explorers here before us, the majesty and awe of this ice-carved landscape has etched itself into our memories.
 If time and conditions permit, we may hike up a newly-formed valley on the north side of the fjord, recently uncovered by the receding North Dawes Glacier.
 The icy glacial outwash river divides a meadow and scree slope and features a big waterfall.
 Black bears commonly come down to the meadow to graze.
 We'll take in the magnificent vistas and listen for the mournful howls of wolves.

-We cautiously paddle throughout Ford's Terror, and slowly find our way into the T-shaped terminus of this section of the fjord.
+We cautiously paddle along the shoreline.
 We are in a vertical world of granite cliffs and glacier-carved cirques.
 Dozens of waterfalls cascade down their slopes, emptying into the turquoise waters of the fjord.
 Surrounded by 3,500-foot granite faces, we marvel at the mist clinging to the precipices.
-We'll make our way back before the tidal rapids begin to build, leaving behind the majestic and stunning inner fjord.

 And suddenly it’s 6:00 pm.
 Where did the day go?
 We still have to cruise to our evening anchorage in No Name Cove.
 Not a problem, we’ll just have dinner while we’re underway.
 And what a dinner!
 Halibut, risotto and asparagus.
 With boysenberry pie and ice cream for dessert.